-In the United States, individuals own approximately 41% of rental properties and manage the day-to-day operations.
-Therefore, it’s natural for property owners to make the mistake of renovating as if it’s their full-time home.
+It’s natural for property owners to make the mistake of renovating as if it’s their full-time home.
 While improvements can boost a property’s rental potential, landlords need to consider what truly needs updating.
 Ultimately, they should choose to begin this process during a time that suits their needs and goals.

 Here are seven factors to consider before beginning renovations on your rental property.